PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 You see it in meetings.
 Instead of only discussing sales targets, teams discuss payment terms, collection rates, and cash conversion cycles.
 Instead of celebrating closed deals, they celebrate collected cash.

 You see it in decision-making.
-A manager turns down a large order because the customer has a history of slow payment, and the company cannot afford to finance their operations.
+A manager turns down a large order because the customer has a history of slow payment, and the company cannot afford to finance its operations.
+That kind of discipline is rare in a sales-first culture.
+It becomes normal in a cash flow first culture.

 You see it in stability.
 The company stops lurching from cash crisis to cash crisis.
 Planning becomes possible.
 Investment in growth becomes feasible.
 Stress decreases.

-You get a team that cares about the numbers that keep the business alive.
+You end up with a team that cares about the numbers that actually keep the business alive.

 The Daily Act of Mentoring